 Order pick-ups will take place in the main brewery parking area in front of the entry doors to the bottle shop.
 Signage will direct the flow of traffic.
-Please park near the shed roof, in front of the bottle shop doors.
+Please stop near the shed roof, in front of the bottle shop doors.
 Stay in your car and our staff will greet you.
-Hold your driver’s license up to your window or state your name to our staff and we will retrieve your order.
-You may choose to pop open the trunk of your car or we will set your order on the white table beneath the shed roof that protrudes from the original brewery building.
+Hold your driver’s license up to your window (please leave it open a crack so we can communicate with you).
+We will retrieve your order and set it on the white table beneath the shed roof that protrudes from the original brewery building.
 For safety, if the line of cars extends to the sign please make sure your car is lined up within the parking area along the road and not on the road itself.

 Pickups take place Wednesday through Friday from 11 a.m. to 5 p.m.
 Your order will be available on those days within the open window.
 Should you arrive before 11:00 a.m., please wait in the parking area next to the Hill Farmstead sign and not on the road.
 Please arrive as close to your chosen time as possible.

 We are not allowing proxies at this time, all orders placed online must match the valid ID of the person picking up the order.

 If you are unable to pick up your order, please let us know as soon as possible via email or phone.
 We will make all reasonable efforts to accommodate a change in pick-up day, but please to verify you’ve chosen the correct day and time for you pick-up before placing your order.
 If unable to pick-up your order the week for which it was placed, we will cancel your order and refund your payment in full.
 We are not able to hold orders over the weekend for a pick-up the next week.

-No, our retail operations are closed to the public.
+No, our retail operations remain closed to the public.

-At this time, we are not able to take growlers in return due to health and safety concerns.
-All growlers are being sold as new glass only.
-Thanks for your understanding!
+We are not filling growlers at this time and not able to take growlers in return due to health and safety concerns.